Criminal Lawyer Surrey

 Contact Us For A Criminal Lawyer in Lower Mainland BC

 If you are facing criminal charges, there are real possibilities that you could lose your liberty by going to jail, suffer financial loss by paying a fine or get deported from Canada if you are an immigrant.
-Engaging a criminal lawyer is the only sure way of drastically reducing the chances of this happening and legal consequences becoming irreversible.
-We have a team of highly skilled criminal lawyers who have had documented success defending different people charged with various criminal offences.
+Engaging a criminal lawyer Surrey is the only sure way of drastically reducing the chances of this happening and legal consequences becoming irreversible.
+We have a team of professional lawyers who have had documented success defending different people charged with various criminal offences.

 What Criminal Lawyers Do

 When you are faced with a criminal charge, the prosecutor will produce evidence in court to link you to the crime.
 A lawyer can gather evidence to refute this evidence and show that you are not in any way connected to the crime.

 2. Contacting and recruiting witnesses

 Having witnesses whose testimony can show that you were not linked to the crime is always a good defence strategy.
 A criminal lawyer contacts witnesses and persuades them to testify in your favour.
 This includes expert witnesses, for example, a pathologist testifying in a murder case to show the prosecutor’s claims are not scientifically possible.

 A lawyer will argue your defence in a court of law to counter the prosecutor’s charges.
 This includes cross-examining the prosecutor’s as well as defence witnesses to ensure that their testimonies support your defence.

 When the prosecutor is examining you, he could do it in a way that makes you incriminate yourself.
 Your lawyer will be in court to ensure that this does not happen and object to any attempts by the prosecutor to make you answer questions in any self-incriminating way.